Find out how to restore MySQL databases

 Tables, text files and images found during scanning can be previewed before restoration.

-Another feature of the program is the support for any national character sets, including the Unicode table.
+Another feature of the software is the support for any national character sets, including the Unicode table.

 How to restore MySQL databases step-by-step

-After downloading the program and installing it on your computer, open DiskInternals MySQL Recovery and click on the Wizard icon.
+After downloading the software and installing it on your computer, open DiskInternals MySQL Recovery and click on the Wizard icon.

 Then select one of the following: